Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis: Related Work

-When introducing ChangeChat - an interactive VLM designed for bi-temporal RS change analysis using multimodal instruction tuning - \cite{deng2025changechat} claim that approaches such as Change-Agent \citep{liu2024change} and RS-ChatGPT \citep{guo2024remote}, that rely on external LLMs, are limited in end-to-end flexibility, with system capabilities constrained to pre-defined modules.
-TEOChat \citep{irvin2025teochat} bridges the two design philosophies by incorporating instruction tuning over variable length temporal image sequences, enabling stepwise reasoning across multi-date satellite imagery while maintaining modular interpretability.
-Another prominent limitation raised by \cite{xu2024rs} is the challenge of providing flexible task orchestration and mitigating failures in task decomposition reasoning and tool selection, as witnessed with models like RS-Chatgpt \citep{guo2024remote}.
-RS-Agent addresses this by using an LLM as a controller, which parses user instructions, selects from a suite of geospatial tools, and composes multistep workflows.
-A retrieval-augmented knowledge graph supports the LLM with domain-specific information and task-aware strategies to enable complex reasoning across diverse RS tasks.
-Change-Agent \citep{liu2024change}, is designed specifically for bi-temporal change analysis, integrating an LLM with change-focused reasoning modules to support interactive and interpretable assessments of temporal differences in RS imagery.
+Key limitations span both paradigms - modular systems face restricted end-to-end flexibility \citep{deng2025changechat}, while flexible task orchestration, mitigating task decomposition failures, and robust tool selection remain challenging across approaches \citep{xu2024rs}.
+TEOChat \citep{irvin2025teochat} bridges these design philosophies through instruction tuning over variable-length temporal image sequences, enabling stepwise reasoning across multi-date imagery while maintaining modular interpretability.
+RS-Agent \citep{xu2024rs} addresses these issues by using an LLM controller that selects from a suite of geospatial tools and composes multistep workflows, supported by a retrieval-augmented knowledge graph for domain-specific reasoning.
+Change-Agent \citep{liu2024change} is designed specifically for bi-temporal change analysis, integrating an LLM with change-focused reasoning modules to support interactive and interpretable assessments of temporal differences in RS imagery.

-Comparing the capabilities of these various LLM-based RS agents is challenging due to differences in task scope, input modalities, architectural configuration, and evaluation setups.
-This lack of standardised benchmarking makes it difficult to assess performance, task orchestration, and agentic reasoning across approaches.
+Comparing these agents is challenging due to differences in task scope, input modalities, and evaluation setups, making it difficult to assess performance and agentic reasoning across approaches \citep{shabbir2025thinkgeo}.
 To date, only ChangeMinds \citep{wang2024changeminds} and Change-UP \citep{yang2025change} benchmark against Change-Agent's MCI model \citep{liu2024change} for joint RSCD and RSICC, with both reporting modest gains.
-However, neither work incorporates an LLM-based agent, or releases code.
-Other framework either lack temporal reasoning \citep{guo2024remote, du2023tree, xu2024rs}, or are limited in their CDC capabilities \citep{irvin2025teochat, deng2025changechat}, leaving Change-Agent as the most appropriate framework identified.
+However, neither incorporates an LLM-based agent, or is publicly available.
+Other frameworks either lack temporal reasoning \citep{guo2024remote, du2023tree}, or offer limited CDC capabilities \citep{irvin2025teochat, deng2025changechat}, leaving Change-Agent as the most appropriate baseline identified.